drbjmiller/Sequence-Space/README.md

 # Sequence-Space
 The Python program perc_sim.py models protein sequence space using one of three possible simulations determined by the value of the variable SIMULATION_TYPE.
 Each simulation generates a matrix, assigning each cell a random value between 0 and 1.
 Each sequence corresponds to a cell in the lattice.
 Cells corresponding to functional sequences hold values lower than the variable Proportion.
 Each simulation designates a start sequence composed entirely of the first amino acid.
 The three simulations are the following:
-1. Cluster: The "Cluster" simulation assigns a target that determines the target size.
-The simulation recursively follows every path that begins from the star sequence.
-It records the number of sequences that encompass the entire cluster of paths.
+1. Cluster: The "Cluster" simulation recursively follows every path of neighboring functional cells that begins from the star sequence.
+The simulation records the number of sequences encompassing the entire cluster of paths.
 2. Percent: The "Percent" simulation determines if the size of the cluster that includes the start sequence is larger than the variable CLUSTER_MAX.
 Clusters larger than that value extend throughout the entire sequence space.
+Nearly all clusters in the trials I ran were smaller than 300 or larger than 500,000.
 3. Attempts: The "Attempts" simulation generates matrices until a continuous path of functional sequences leads from the start sequence to the target defined by a target sequence consisting entirely of the second amino acid and the variable Tol.
-The simulation records the number of attempts and the length of the path leading from the start sequence to the target.
+The simulation records the number of attempts and the path length leading from the start sequence to the target.

-Every simulation accesses a CSV file set by the variable TRIALS_PARAMS_FILE that contains the parameters for simulation trails.
+Every simulation accesses the CSV file set by the variable TRIALS_PARAMS_FILE that contains the parameters for simulation trails.
 Each trial is designed by a row in the file.
 The parameters include the following:
 * Length: Length of amino acid chain.
 The length determines the dimensions of a generated matrix that represents sequence space.
 * AA Num: Number of amino acids that could reside in each position of the chain.
-Each dimension has a width of AA Num.
+Each dimension has a size of AA Num.
 Any amino acid can transition to any other amino acid in a single step.
 * Proportion: Proportion of sequences that are randomly assigned as functional.
 * Tol: Number of amino acids in a sequence that can differ from a target sequence where the sequence is considered inside the target.
 * Steps: The maximum number of amino-acid differences between two sequences that are still considered neighbors.